UbiquityRobotics/learn/programming_your_robot/verification.md

 In the teleop window press the **i** key repeatedly at a fast rate (3 or 4 times a second) and the wheels spin.

-Verify the speed is going at 1 meter per second by watching the wheels turn 10 times in about 14 seconds.
+Verify the speed is going at 1 meter per second by watching the wheels turn about 16 times in about 10 seconds.
 The wheels have a circumference of just near 0.64 meters.
 This is not a scientific test, it is looking for things being far off of the expected speed.

 ### 3.5 Deadman Timer Testing: